![]() |

 ---|---|---|

-PTP_HEARTBEAT_TICKRATE_MS | 125 | Internal core scheduler period (ms) |
+PTP_HEARTBEAT_TICKRATE_MS | 62 | Internal core scheduler period (ms).
+It should be less than the half of the shortest messaging period. |

 PTP_ACCURACY_LIMIT_NS | 100 | Threshold of the LOCKED state (ns) |